gyi-n49/Govhack-2022/README.md

 4. Ensure that the game style is fresh and simple, but there is no lack of contemporary sense, so that children and teenagers are accepted style interface.

+5. Ensure that the science is authoritative as well as timely, so that young people and children can learn the right and interesting knowledge

 ## Low prototype of the App
 <div align="center">
   <img src="./Low_prototype.jpeg" width="55%" height="55%">